evanx/redishub-legacy/README.md

 <br>A.</b> Currently a multi-tenanted Redis instance.
 Maybe later a dedicated Redis instance, Redis Cluster and/or disk-based implementation such as https://ssdb.io.

 <b>Q. Why use a Redis database rather than SQL?
 <br>A.</b> The benefits of Redis for some use cases are well documentated elsewhere.
 Suffice it to say that Redis is perhaps the most popular NoSQL database.
-Personally I'm attracted to its speed, although some of that benefit is lost when it is accessed remoted over HTTP.
-Even so, it supports abstract data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.
+It supports abstract data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.

 <b>Q. Why use a hosted Redis service rather than one's own?
 <br>A.</b> Actually Redishub doesn't offer hosted Redis instances per se (yet).
-It addresses some use cases where an online storage service is convenient, and where there is scope to improve the developer experience, and to perhaps build something that is worth using.
+It addresses some use cases for an online storage/messaging service.

 <b>Q. What are Redishub bots?
 <br>A.</b> These are envisaged as Redis-based serverless lambdas that can be composed into microservices and apps.
-But I still have to realise this, not least in terms of identity, authorisation, configuration, deployment, logging, metrics and messaging.
+The platform handles identity, authorisation, configuration, deployment, logging, metrics and messaging.
 However, a key simplication is that Redis is used across the board for all these concerns.
-I'll probably build something quite minimal and then lose interest.
-Time will tell.
+Therefore the same UI tool for editing configuration, can be used for editing application data.
+Also tools to view data can be applied to multiple aspects of the platform.

 ### Status